Skip to content

 Short answers, pulled from the story.

-What is a hash function and how does it map data?
+What is a hash function and what does it do?